Table of Contents

 Investing in Managed Funds

-Another financial vehicle to consider when thinking of how to invest your first £1,000 is Managed Funds.
+Another financial vehicle to consider when thinking of how to invest £1,000 is managed funds.
 Actively managed funds are investments in a particular sector, index, or geographical area.
 In this way, they are similar to ETFs.
 But the difference is that you will have a professional fund manager who will select the underlying holdings according to a specific investment strategy designed to outperform the benchmark for the particular market at which it is aimed.

 Using Robo Advisors

-A Robo adviser service could be the best place to invest £1,000 if you are comfortable with this type of service which relies on preset algorithms.
-Some Robo advice services are pretty much 100% automated, while others, such as those offered by Moneyfarm, offer Robo services with a human touch featuring three layers of human intervention built-in.
+A Robo adviser service could be the best place to invest £1,000 if you are comfortable with this type of service, which relies on preset algorithms.
+Some Robo advice services are pretty much 100% automated.
+In contrast, others, such as those offered by Moneyfarm, offer Robo services with a human touch featuring three layers of human intervention built-in.

 Food for Thought

-If you are thinking about how to invest your first £1,000, I hope we’ve given you some good ideas.
-But whichever investment route you decide to go down, there will always be an element of risk involved.
+If you are thinking about how to invest £1,000, I hope we’ve given you some good ideas.
+But whichever investment route you decide to go down, risk will always be involved.
 Investing over the long term and diversifying your portfolio are the best ways to reduce any risk, but you can never ignore it 100%.

 FAQ